-Dark chocolate, walnuts, and bourbon whiskey come together with maple-candied bacon to create the manliest, most decadent batch of brownies you’ll ever eat!
+Dark chocolate and bourbon whiskey come together with maple-candied bacon to create the manliest, most decadent batch of walnut brownies you’ll ever eat!
 They’re perfect for the men in your life with both a killer sweet tooth and a fine palate!

-Call me stereotypical if you want, but I think even the title screams “manly!”
+Call me stereotypical if you want, but I think even the title of this brownie recipe screams “manly!”

 Of course, that shouldn’t stop any of you ladies out there from eating them.
 Devouring them, even.

 Demolishing the whole pan in two days?
 Completely acceptable.
 Especially when they taste as good as these do.